ibm-cloud-docs/appid/mfa.md

 To configure and test your pre-MFA extension, you can use the following cURL commands or see [Swagger](https://us-south.appid.cloud.ibm.com/swagger-ui/#/){: external}.

 1. Configure an extension that can listen to a POST request.
-This endpoint should be able to read the payload that comes from {{site.data.keyword.appid_short_notm}} and send a JSON response with the following schema: `{"skipMfa": Boolean }`.
+This endpoint must be able to read the payload that comes from {{site.data.keyword.appid_short_notm}} and send a JSON response with the following schema: `{"skipMfa": Boolean }`.

 2. Configure your {{site.data.keyword.appid_short_notm}} instance by making a PUT request to `config/cloud_directory/mfa/extensions/premfa` with your extension configuration.
 For development purposes, `isActive` is set to `false`.
-Be sure to test your configuration before enabling it.
+Be sure to test your configuration before you enable it.

   ```
   curl -X PUT https://<region>.appid.cloud.ibm.com/management/v4/<tenant_ID>/config/cloud_directory/mfa/extensions/premfa' \